You are here

 Books at JSTOR

 Demand-Driven Acquisition (DDA) offers access to a large set of high-quality titles for discovery and use, but your library only pays for those that reach a threshold of usage.
-You can include all 60,000+ titles in your DDA account, or build a profile based on parameters such as publisher, discipline, language, copyright year, or maximum price.
+You can include all the titles in the ebook program in your DDA corpus, or build a profile based on parameters such as publisher, discipline, language, copyright year, or maximum price.
 Your users can access and use the titles in your profile, and when usage of a title reaches a set threshold, an acquisition is triggered and the library’s deposit account is debited the price of that title.
 Once a title is triggered, the library will have perpetual access to it.
+There is no charge for usage below the purchase trigger.

-Subject collections are available in core disciplines that see high usage on JSTOR, and we also offer a collection of ebooks in Spanish.
+Subject collections are available in core disciplines that see high usage on JSTOR, and we also offer 11 collections with Canadian-specific content.

 Full Resource Details